Published on November 12, 2013 | by Francy0

-Ice at the Tower: Christmas time ice skating in London
+Ice at the Tower: ice skating in London during Christmas time

 Are you looking for good ideas to cheer up your Christmas holidays in London?
 The capital city of UK features an array of fantastic ideas that show the city at its best in this period.
 To begin with, during the Christmas period many famous London landmarks open their doors to offer visitors a thousand ways to have fun.
 You can shop at Christmas Markets, admire Christmas lights, grab ideas at a Christmas fair, attend Family Christmas shows…